ycelbeyli/html-and-css-netflix-clone/README.md

 # Hello everyone.
 Welcome to my HTML and CSS tutorials!
-#### Hello everyone, friends.
-I continue training with HTML and CSS, I tried different things in this project.
-I think you should check it out :)
+#### Friends again after a long time.
+In this work, I cloned Netflix using HTML and CSS.
+You can access it from the link below.

 #### Click demo to try it by yourself!

-#### You can view the site here [Click Me](https://html-and-css-training-7.netlify.app/)
+#### You can view the site here [Click Me](https://html-and-css-netflix-clone.netlify.app/)

 #### The website I'm trying to clone while doing the project [Click Me](https://www.youtube.com/watch?v=9nywQdjKnJI&t=131s)
 # Topics